marcellovi/vcor/README.md

 Copyright:
 ==============
 Copyright applies to the protection of tangible and intangible creative works.
-This code is under copyright law.